 The second condition addresses numerical tails which can occur during the downscaling process of one technology’s total magnitude (not relative values).
 This one states that the respective plant type is phased out if the annual power generation drops below a technical threshold range.
 This range is determined varying the size (coal: 500-1000 MW, gas: 250-500 MW) and capacity factor (20-80%).
 This condition trigger is more likely than the first condition if the total electricity generation of the country is comparably small.

 A third condition is considered for coal power plants only.
 Mirroring an approach from a study analysing how quickly coal-fired power generation should exit the energy mix if we are to meet the goals of the Paris Agreement, we define the coal phase-out date as the year in which the underlying pathway for coal use in electricity generation without CCS reaches reductions of 90% or more below 2010 levels (year of calibration of most models with historical data).
 We consider this additional criteria to determine the coal phase-out date for each country (Climate Analytics 2019).

-A distribution phase-out dates is thus obtained per country, per scenario, per fuel and per criteria, out of these and as a consequence of the limitations described in section 4, we provide phased out years based on the two most ambitious scenarios.
+A distribution phase-out dates is thus obtained per country, per scenario, per fuel and per criteria, out of these and as a consequence of the limitations described in section ‘Discussions on, and limitations of global-least costs pathways,’ we provide phased out years based on the two most ambitious scenarios.

 Carbon intensities and fuel shares

 While assessments using IAMs provide a consistent estimation of the minimum necessary ambition for Paris Agreement compatibility, additional lines of evidence are needed to fully explore the landscape of pathways to meet the Paris Agreement.
 This includes literature using bottom-up, hybrid and sectoral models to estimate the top-end range of plausible ambition given the lag between recent technology trends and what is included in IAMs used here.